nikunj-1998/Agent-on-Alexa/README.md

 - Answer general queries using **Google Search**
 - **Place phone calls** via **Vapi.ai** using your **Twilio** number

 ✅ **This is Step 1** of a two-part system.
+This pertains to "Agent API.py" file.
 Step 2 (Alexa skill integration via Lambda) will be added in the next iteration.

 ---